-Looking for a 2 days in Madrid Spain itinerary?
+Planning to spend 2 days in Madrid?
 You’ve come to the right place!

 Madrid is a genteel capital, a hub of culture and old world elegance.
-It’s a beautiful thriving city studded with fantastic public squares and tree-lined boulevards, art-filled museums, and a lavish palace.
+It’s a beautiful thriving city studded with tree-lined boulevards, art-filled museums, and lavish palaces.

 Madrid is a compact and lively collection of quaint small villages and tapas bars, and home to a buzzing nightlife.

-Most people flying to Spain land in Madrid.
-This Madrid itinerary assumes you’ve flown in and settled into your accommodations around mid-morning, ready to spend 2 days in Madrid.
+This Madrid itinerary assumes you’ve flown in and settled into your accommodations, and are ready to go around 10:00 am or so.

 Overview Of 2 Days In Madrid Itinerary